Resonant top pair searches at the LHC: a window to electroweak phase transition: Top Pair Resonant Searches via ggtoHAtott

 In~\autoref{fig:mtt_HH_HA}, we show the top pair invariant mass distribution $m_{tt}$ at the parton level for the CP-even scalar $H$ (left panel) and CP-odd mode $A$ (right panel).
-The signal only resonant profiles are shown by the dashed curves, while the full signal contributions, accounting for interference effects, are shown in the solid curves.
-The interferences highly depend on the scalar width.
+The signal-only resonant profiles are shown by the dashed curves, while the full signal contributions, which account for interference effects, are shown in the solid curves.
+Interferences highly depend on the scalar width.
 Hence, in~\autoref{fig:mtt_HH_HA}, the distributions are shown for two different choices of width: $\Gamma_{H/A}/m_{H/A}=5\%$ (blue) and $\Gamma_{H/A}/m_{H/A}=10\%$ (red).
-It is clear that the resonant shape from the signal only sample changes into a bump-dip shape, when accounting for the interference with the QCD top-quark pair production.
-Thus, it is necessary to include these effects to generate a robust phenomenological modeling for the signal sample.
+It is clear that the resonant shape from the signal-only sample changes into a bump-dip shape when accounting for the interference with the QCD top-quark pair production.
+Thus, it is necessary to include these effects to generate robust phenomenological modeling for the signal sample.

-The current ATLAS and CMS analyses for resonant top-quark pair production account for the interferences with the SM $t\bar{t}$ production~\cite{ATLAS:2017snw,Sirunyan:2019wph}.
-In particular, the more recent CMS results are presented as upper limits on the coupling of the scalar to top-quark pair as a function of the scalar mass and width.
-When we apply such constraints for each parameter point, the total width for the corresponding scalar is calculated.
-Then, the upper bound on the coupling of the scalar to top-quark pair is obtained by interpolating the results from the experimental results for corresponding scalar mass.
+Current ATLAS and CMS analyses for resonant top-quark pair production account for the interferences with the SM $t\bar{t}$ production~\cite{ATLAS:2017snw,Sirunyan:2019wph}.
+In particular, the more recent CMS results are presented as upper limits on the coupling of the scalar to the top-quark pair as a function of the scalar mass and width.
+When we apply such constraints for each parameter point, the total width of the corresponding scalar is calculated.
+Then, the upper bound on the coupling of the scalar to top-quark pair is obtained by interpolating the results from the experimental results for the corresponding scalar mass.
 This upper bound is then compared with the actual coupling for this parameter point.
 This analysis can be translated into constraints on the 2HDM parameter space.
 Remarkably, it is found that the top-quark pair searches $gg\to H/A\to t\bar t$ can cover a large portion of the parameter space sensitive SFOEWPT in the 2HDM~\cite{Goncalves:2021egx}.